FantasyNitroGEN/visallo/docs/ide-setup/intellij.md

 The above command will re-checkout several files into the `$PROJECT_DIR/.idea/runConfigurations` directory.
 These files are the settings for each of the IntelliJ run configurations that ship with Visallo.
 They should automatically show up in the `Run -> Edit Configurations` dialog in IntelliJ.

-## Maven Profile Selection

-In the Maven Projects window of IntelliJ (right side) you'll find a dropdown titled `Profiles`.
-The base set of profiles that should be checked are listed below.
-Other profiles are used to enable and disable different features of Visallo during development.

-* acl-ontology
-* build-doclint-none
-* build-webapp
-* coordination-zookeeper
-* gpw-core
-* gpw-video (if you've installed ffmpeg dependency)
-* queue-rabbitmq
-* search-elasticsearch
-* serializer-kryo
-* storage-accumulo
-* storage-hadoop
-* web-admin
-* web-auth-username-only